selsa-inube/bootcamps/content/frontend/html-css/html-css-as-pseudoclasses-pseudoelements.md

+---
+title: Pseudoeclasses and Pseudoelements
+type: assignment
+topic: html, css
+---

-# A5: Pseudoclasses and pseudoelements in a form
+# Pseudoclasses and pseudoelements in a form

+## Assignment

 Create a page where: